kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   Tainted devices are counted regardless of allocation, so a device that is both allocated and tainted is subtracted twice in `availableDevices = max(0, total − allocated − unavailable)`, and the `max(0, …)` floor hides the underflow.
-Beta excludes allocated devices from the taint tally, which is what the field's doc comment already says ("not available due to taints … but are not allocated").
+Alpha 1.38 excludes allocated devices from the taint tally, which is what the field's doc comment already says ("not available due to taints … but are not allocated").
 This is a controller-side fix with **no API change**, and it makes the three counts a true partition:
   `total = allocated + unavailable + available`, with `unavailableDevices`